-Every five-years, the Five County Association of Governments (FCAOG) coordinates with 43 County, City, and Town jurisdictions to develop a Regional Natural Hazard Mitigation Plan (NHMP).
-This plan equips communities with a strategy to mitigate risks and vulnerabilities to natural hazards common to the area.
-Hazards prevalent in Southwest Utah include: Landslide, Problem Soils, Earthquake, Flooding, Wildfire, Drought, and Severe Weather.
+Every five-years, the Five County Association of Governments (FCAOG) coordinates with 43 County, City, and Town jurisdictions to develop a Multi-Jurisdictional Natural Hazard Mitigation Plan (NHMP).
+This plan equips communities with a strategy to protect people and property from natural hazard events common to the area, including: Landslide, Problem Soils, Earthquake, Flooding, Wildfire, Drought, and Severe Weather.

 Participate in the update process

-If you have any questions, comments, or concerns, we invite you to contact the FCAOG Community Planner, Alyssa Gamble at firstname.lastname@example.org or at 435-673-3548 extension 117.
+If you have any questions, comments, or concerns, we invite you to contact the FCAOG Director of Community and Economic Development, Gary Zabriskie at firstname.lastname@example.org or at 435-673-3548 extension 126.